It doesn’t seem to matter if it’s a big box, boutique, martial arts, or yoga studio, the challenges are all similar.

 Independent gym owners are typically spread thin and even the most diligent ones may find themselves behind on their planning.
 If this scenario sounds familiar, don't worry--it's not too late to tackle the important items.

-Here are some tips of five important to-dos for any gym owner to help ensure smooth sailing throughout the rest of the year.
+Here are some tips of five important tips for creating a successful health club business plan to help ensure smooth sailing throughout the rest of the year.

-1. Know Your Numbers and Hold Your Staff Accountable.
+1. Sales Production Goals - Know Your Numbers and Hold Your Staff Accountable.

 I speak to many gym owners that struggle with holding staff accountable.
 A couple things that I suggest are having each staffer (certainly management and sales) write a plan of action for the month that includes Plan B – this will become their to do list for the month.
 Then be sure to follow up during the month and at the end of the month with a production audit to be sure everything is on course.